-- complexity of system
+- the complexity of the construction software system

-- business goals
+- your accounting and business goals

 - modules or feature sets

 - and the number users

 We’re happy to talk through each of these with you.
 In fact, with just a short conversation on the phone with us, we can give you the price of a system matched to your business needs.
 In the meantime, here’s some information that may help picture what your construction software could cost.

 The cost of construction accounting software depends first on the complexity of the system and your business goals.
 You can think about it like buying a vehicle: How much does it cost?
 Well, that depends on whether you want a company sedan or an articulated hauler.
 Either can be great — as long as it fits your needs.
 Likewise, construction software can vary: from best-of-breed base construction accounting software to a large all-in-one construction management ERP package.

 The market is full of really good job costing systems that get the job done for both general contractors and subcontractors.
 There’s construction software designed for companies that do under $1 million in annual revenue, between $3 and 30 million, from $50 to 150 million — even over $500 million!
 If you’re transitioning from a small-business accounting package like QuickBooks® or Xero™, you’re looking to make a different purchase than a firm with $200 million in volume.